 Q. What is your return policy?

 A. No merchandise will be accepted for return without prior authorization.
 Special orders are not returnable.
-A 15% restocking charge will be applied to all returns.
-No returns accepted 30 days after invoice date.
+A 15% restocking charge will be applied to all returns other than apparel.
+No returns are accepted more than 30 days after invoice date.
+Apparel purchases may be returned within 30 days for a full refund minus original shipping charges.
+All returns/exchanges of apparel must contain all the original packaging.
+Clothing items that have been altered or worn may not be returned unless they are defective.

 Q. Is there a warranty on your heads?